 • The L&D is required to be lodged at the Masters’ Office with all supporting documents and after a period of 15 business days, the Master’s Office will issue a query sheet, for any and all queries the Master may have pertaining to the L&D.

-• The Master will determine whether the L&D is in order, and if in order, permission will be granted by the Master to advertise the L&D account in the Government Gazette of the local newspaper in the area where the deceased resided.
+• The Master will determine whether the L&D is in order, and if in order, permission will be granted by the Master to advertise the L&D account in the Government Gazette and the local newspaper in the area where the deceased resided.
 The account will also lie open for inspection at the Magistrate’s Court for a period of 21 days.

 • In the event that there are no objections, the Magistrate will issue a certificate of non-objection (“CONO”).
 The CONO needs to be lodged at the Masters Office in order to grant the Executor with the authority to distribute the assets of the deceased to the beneficiaries of the estate.
 Once all of the above has occurred, the Master will issue a final letter confirming that the estate has been finalised.